hapax/hapax.github.io/assets/teaching.md

 How many go through high school, numbed by repetition, cramming and copying just enough to pass tests, never seeing that *there is a mathematical world out there*!
-The problem, I believe, is that maths education is stuck in a sort of scrubland with no views into that world.
+The problem, I will argue, is that maths education is stuck in a sort of *scrubland* with no views into that world.
+We can make the problem more vivid with an (admittedly tendentious) analogy.

 #### A preamble

-To help make the problem more vivid, and its solution clearer, consider an analogy to *hiking*.
-Instead of maths,
-imagine you were forced to take *hiking classes* in high school.
+Instead of maths, imagine you were forced to take *hiking classes* in high school.
 Every day, you and your classmates would trudge through a barren, featureless scrubland, with no views, no peaks, and no apparent goal other than the hike itself.